-Grey’s Anatomy Recap: It’s So Hard to Say Good-Bye
+Grey’s Anatomy Recap: It’s So Hard to Say Good-bye

 On second thought, Sam may want that corpse guy’s number.
 Since Bailey is saving his life and all, Agent Fields softens up a bit.
 Not enough that he will drop Sam’s case, but enough that he finally tells Bailey what brought them to Grey Sloan.
 They have video of Bello running a red light.
 They don’t care that she had just worked a 36-hour shift and hit the gas during a yellow light, not knowing it had changed.
 Dr. Sam Bello will be immediately deported to El Salvador where she will lose her medical accreditation and knows no one.

 DeLuca suggests driving up to Canada, but Meredith stops him.
-Mer tells Bello that she cannot become what ICE wants her to be – a criminal hiding in the trunk of a car.
+Mer tells Bello that she cannot become what ICE wants her to be — a criminal hiding in the trunk of a car.
 Moreover, if Sam runs like that, she won’t be able to practice medicine.
-Even though Meredith’s plans up to this point have been, frankly, terrible, this final one is a decent option as Bello perhaps figure things out.
+Even though Meredith’s plans up to this point have been, frankly, terrible, this final one is a decent option as Bello perhaps figures things out.
 She hands Bello a plane ticket to Zurich.
-You know what that means, you guys: The Twisted Sisters have saved the day.
-Apparently, Sam Bello had “applied” to work at Cristina Yang’s cardiothoracic institute “last year” – they have an essay to prove it and everything.
+You know what that means, you guys: the Twisted Sisters have saved the day.
+Apparently, Sam Bello had “applied” to work at Cristina Yang’s cardiothoracic institute “last year” — they have an essay to prove it and everything.
 Sam Bello is voluntarily leaving the country to continue her study elsewhere.
 Cristina is expecting her.

 Though it is short, her good-bye with DeLuca is emotional.
-There’s lots of crying and kissing and “I love yous,” oh and did I mention, IT IS RAINING.
+There’s lots of crying and kissing and “I love you”s, oh and did I mention, IT IS RAINING.
 Even the sky is bummed about these star-crossed lovers.
-We did not know Sam Bello very long, but she is still granted a crying-in-the-back-of-a-cab send-off.
-A true primetime soap opera honor.
+We did not know Sam Bello very long, but she is still granted a crying-in-the-back-of-a-cab sendoff.
+A true prime-time soap opera honor.

 Although, she is going to work with Cristina Yang, so it’s not all bad.

 More sad news to discuss: Kimmie isn’t sticking around for some miracle surgery that will never come.
 She wants to see Broadway before she dies.
-Alex asks her to wait just a little longer while Amelia talks to Dr. Rebecca Froy, another neurosurgeon doing a similar study on the acoustic spectrum.
+Alex asks her to wait just a little longer while Amelia talks to Rebecca Froy, another neurosurgeon doing a similar study on the acoustic spectrum.
 Dr. Froy seems eager to help … until she learns that Grey Sloan is affiliated with the Harper Avery Foundation.
 Then she hangs up.
 Jackson tries to smooth things over, but she informs him that she signed a binding legal agreement stating that she cannot talk about what’s in that binding legal agreement.
-Another hang up.
+Another hang-up.

-When Jackson asks his mother if she knows anything about Froy, she tells him it was just some “dust up” about research with Harper.
+When Jackson asks his mother if she knows anything about Froy, she tells him it was just some “dust-up” about research with Harper.
 Jackson, wanting to help Kimmie, tells the foundation lawyers to just release Froy from whatever agreement, it’s no big deal now.

 From the dramatic music and Catherine telling Webber that Jackson “just ruined us all,” I think it is going to be a very big deal.
 But that is a story for later!